Click play to listen to this article.

 If it’s a one-time thing, carry on with the courtship.
 You’ll probably be just fine.
 However, if their behavior is recurring, you must take it more seriously.

 Pulling back and giving your ex more space usually does the trick.
 At least that’s the quick fix.
 The more permanent fix, however, is addressing and resolving the emotional issues and incompatibilities sabotaging re-attraction and keeping you apart.
-A decent starting point are my articles on neediness, attachment, and compatibility.
+A decent starting point for exploring this topic further are my articles on neediness, attachment, and compatibility.